Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 #### 2. Redeemer prepares keys

-The Redeemer uses an offline machine to create:
+The Redeemer uses an offline machine to create multiples of the following:

  * a GPG private key (`redeemer.PGP.private`)
  * the corresponding GPG public key (`redeemer.PGP.public`)
  * an EC private key (`redeemer.EC.private`)
  * the corresponding EC public key (`redeemer.EC.public`)

+Each of these datasets is denoted a `Redeemer`.

 It should be noted that at this point